seek-oss/vocab/README.md

 Vocab doesn't tell you how to select or change your language.
 You just need to tell Vocab what language to use.

 **Note:** Using methods discussed later we'll make sure the first language is loaded on page load.
-However after this changing languages may then lead to a period of no translations as Vocab downloads the new language's translations.
+However, after this changing languages may then lead to a period of no translations as Vocab downloads the new language's translations.

 **src/App.tsx**